ruslanabdraev/frontcamp-main/03-MongoDB/README.md

     db.restaurants.find({ borough: "Staten Island", name: "Bagel Land" }) – does not use index db.restaurants.find({ borough: "Queens", cuisine: "Pizza" }) – does not use index
     ```
-5) Create an index to make query from task 3.4 covered and provide proof (from explain() or Compass UI) that it is indeed covered
+5) Create an index to make query from task 4 previous topic (Querying Restaurants Collection) covered and provide proof (from explain() or Compass UI) that it is indeed covered

 ### Part 2
 #### Precondition